Flight review of an economy seat on FinnAir’s transatlantic route from New York JFK to Helsinki – flight AY6, a popular route connecting the cities

 Sweat it out in a sauna – Finns love their saunas, and take them very seriously, considering them more of a necessity than a luxury, and most people use one around once a week, typically on Saturdays.
-Be prepared to go in fully naked and do not expect much talk from Finns inside: these are places for relaxation, not socialising!
+Be prepared to go in fully naked and do not expect much talk from Finns inside: these are places for relaxation, not socializing!

 Pick a lake – With over 55,000 lakes across the country, it is said there are enough for every family living in Finland to have their own private lake!
 Even in summer, when it seems like everyone and their grandma heads out of the cities to enjoy a day by a lake, it’s possible to find a deserted lake to call your own, even if for an afternoon.
 Take a picnic, read a book, and maybe go skinny dipping while no one is watching.

 Taking a tour in Finland will save you time and money, especially if you want to visit a more remote region of the northern part of the country which can be hard to reach by public transport.
 Tours through the more southern cities in Finland can also be a great way to get to know the local culture in a much deeper way than you would just walking around on your own.
-Take a look at this selection of Finland tours.

-LGBT – Gay Finland Travel Guide
+LGBTQ – Gay Finland Travel Guide

 Finland is a very liberal country and homosexuality is generally accepted.
-Travelling to Finland as a queer person is quite easy and you shouldn’t encounter problems.
+Traveling to Finland as a queer person is quite easy and you shouldn’t encounter problems.
 Here are some of the best things to know about gay Finland.

 Vinokino – Every October and November, the long running LGBT film festival takes place in several Finnish cities, with the main focus on its headquarters in Turku.
 There are also screenings in Helsinki, Jyväskylä, Oulu and Tempere for a couple of days each.
 Films are mostly feature length, but there are also documentaries and several short films, all of which are either in English or subtitled.